cp-algorithms/cp-algorithms/src/data_structures/sqrt_decomposition.md

 ### Description

 The basic idea of sqrt decomposition is preprocessing.
-We'll divide the array $a$ into blocks of length approximately $\sqrt n$, and for each block $k$ we'll precalculate the sum of elements in it $b[k]$.
+We'll divide the array $a$ into blocks of length approximately $\sqrt n$, and for each block $k$ we'll precalculate the block sum (the sum of the values in the block) $b[k]$.

 For simplicity, we can assume that both the size of the blocks and the number of blocks are equal to $\sqrt n$ rounded up: